 The job task analysis identified desired performance competencies that were developed from the information gleaned in the needs analysis.
 Each performance competency supports the organizational learning goal.

-The outcome of the needs analysis is hierarchically superordinate to every other aspect of the ADDIE process.
-It directly drives the task analysis which is hierarchically below the needs assessment.
-Information from the task analysis then drives the formation of terminal objectives.
+The outcome of the needs analysis is hierarchically superordinate to every other aspect of the ADDIE model.
+It directly drives the task analysis, which is hierarchically below the needs assessment.
+Information from the task analysis then drives the formation of terminal learning objectives.

 The learner analysis identified characteristics that affect the learning asset.
-These data provide information about the appropriate cognitive levels the objectives must be written.
+These data provide information about the appropriate cognitive levels for which the objectives must be written.

-How do terminal objectives support the analysis phase and inform enabling objectives?
+How do terminal learning objectives support the Analysis phase and inform enabling learning objectives?

-Terminal objectives are derived directly from the desired performance competencies identified in the job task analysis.
+Terminal learning objectives are derived directly from the desired performance competencies identified in the job task analysis.
 Think of working from the apex of a triangle downward.
 The desired performance competencies are above the TLOs, so the terminal objectives must act to support the desired performance competencies.
 TLOs can do this easily because they take the information directly from the desired performance competencies and translate them into statements of what the learner will know or be able to do.
-Once the TLOs have been developed, they then inform the enabling objectives, which are the most basic level of performance supporting the instructional goals of the learning asset.
+Once the TLOs have been developed, they then inform the enabling learning objectives, which are the most basic level of performance supporting the instructional goals of the learning asset.

-How do enabling objectives support terminal objectives?
+How do enabling learning objectives support terminal learning objectives?

-Terminal objectives describe what learners will know or be expected to do upon completing a learning asset, or after completing a full unit or lesson within the learning asset.
-Enabling objectives support the terminal objectives by specifying what the learner must know or be able to do to achieve the terminal objective.
+Terminal learning objectives describe what learners will know or be expected to do upon completing a learning asset, or after completing a full unit or lesson within the learning asset.
+Enabling learning objectives support the terminal learning objectives by specifying what the learner must know or be able to do to achieve the terminal learning objective.

-It is important to note that the components of the analysis phase and the development of objectives are interlocked in a pattern of informing and supporting:
+It is important to note that the components of the Analysis phase and the development of objectives are interlocked in a pattern of informing and supporting:

 The failure of a superordinate part to inform the subordinate part results in failure of the learning asset.